yaobinwen/yaobinwen.github.io/_posts/2021/2021-01-29-Ansible-how-to-debug-a-problematic-module.md

 date: 2021-01-29
 layout: post
 tags: [Tech]
-title: "Ansible: How to Debug"
+title: "Ansible: How to Debug a Problematic Module"
 ---

 Typicall, you don't debug a particular task or module in the first place.
 Instead, you test your playbook but encounter issues.
 As you debug further into the playbook, you may need to debug into a task or a module.

-## Scenario
+## 1. Scenario

 Today, I encountered an issue that led me to debugging into the `stat` module.
 Here is how to reproduce the scenario (on Ubuntu 18.04 Desktop):